benubois/steamy/README.md

 steamy has several advantages over mysqldump (and many disadvantages).

-The main goal of steamy is to make it easy to backup remote MySQL databases. steamy makes database backups fast by relying on SequelPro Saved connections, SSH public keys to the MySQL server your trying to backup from and by running gzip on the sql dump before downloading it to your local machine.
+The main goal of steamy is to make it easy to backup remote MySQL databases. steamy makes database backups fast by relying on SequelPro Saved connections, SSH public keys and by running gzip on the sql dump while downloading it to your local machine.

 This means that steamy has several requirements.